-->--'''Tagline of the movie.'''

 ** Mike and Debbie at the wedding in Mexico as they play with the other children there.
 When their nanny's nephew Santiago beheads one of the chickens they played with, they are rather shocked while the Mexican children just shrug it off, since the latter are used to seeing livestock being slaughtered.

-** Richard and Susan's tour group become very paranoid after Susan gets shot, as they fear they're being targeted by Moroccan terrorists due to Morocco being a largely Islamic country.
+** Richard and Susan's tour group become very paranoid after Susan gets shot, as they fear they're being targeted by Moroccan terrorists due to Morocco being a largely Islamic country; one tourist is even more paranoid because of recent news reports of a large tourist group being taken hostage and slaughtered even as their guide insists they're in no danger.

 * DownerEnding: [[spoiler:In the Morocco plotline, Yussef and Ahmed are cornered by police.
 Ahmed ends up getting shot twice (possibly fatally) and Yussef surrenders himself to police custody.]]